Stroke Awareness — Early Warning Signs Every Filipino Should Know

 How to Prevent Stroke

-You can significantly lower your risk by these habits:
+You can significantly lower your risk of stroke by adopting these habits:

-Check your blood sugar, eat balanced meals, and take medications as prescribed.
+Check your blood sugar, eat balanced meals, and take your medications as prescribed.

 Choose vegetables, fruits, fish, and brown rice.
-Avoid excess salt and oil.
+Avoid excess salt, oil, and processed foods.

-Quitting smoking lowers your risk of stroke and heart disease.
+Quitting smoking is life-saving as it lowers your risk of stroke and heart disease.
+Also, not smoking can protect your lungs.

 What To Do If a Stroke Happens

-2. Note the time symptoms began.
-Early treatment (within 3–4 hours) saves brain functions.
+– Note the time symptoms began and remember that early treatment (within 3–4 hours) saves the brain.

-The DOH and Philippine Neurological Association (PNA) promote public awareness through:
+The DOH and Philippine Neurological Association (PNA) promote public awareness through some programs.
+Participating in these programs can help reduce risks, especially for adults over 40.:

-• National Stroke Awareness Month, month of May.
+- National Stroke Awareness Month, the month of May.

 Sources and More Reading:

-Stroke is a medical emergency, in the Philippines and globally, but with awareness and early action, can save lives.
-Know the FAST signs, keep a healthy lifestyle, and visit your doctor regularly for blood pressure and sugar checks.
+The most important point to remember is that stroke is a medical emergency in the Philippines as well as worldwide.
+But awareness and early action can save lives.
+So, it is useful to learn and remember the FAST signs, keep a healthy lifestyle, and visit your doctor regularly for check-ups.

 At Helal Medical Manila, we educate patients and families on stroke prevention.
 We offer risk assessments.
-We also promote long-term heart and brain health. 📍 For a Stroke Risk Screening or BP Check-Up, visit our clinic or message Helal Medical on Facebook today.
+We also promote long-term heart and brain health. 📍 For a Stroke Risk Screening or BP Check-Up: Helal Medical can help, offering quick, private, and convenient testing options.
+You may contact us on the Facebook page, and click here to get a free medical consultation.

 Discover more from Helal Medical Manila